Masked Transformer for Electrocardiogram Classification: Discussion

 \section{Discussion}

-The application of deep learning for ECG classification has gained significant popularity in the domains of medicine and computer science.
+The application of deep learning for ECG classification has gained significant popularity in various domains.
 In this study, we extensively evaluate and explore the application of the innovative Transformer architecture and masked modeling methods, leveraging both private and publicly available ECG datasets.
-Our experiments demonstrate promising performance of the proposed methods, which also underscore their potential effectiveness in clinical applications.
+Our experiments demonstrate promising performance of the proposed method, which also underscore their potential effectiveness in clinical applications.
 Moreover, our findings raise several questions as follows.

 1. \textbf{A standard ECG is worth 200 words?} In this paper, the segments, architectures and training strategies are similar to techniques used in NLP.
 One may wonder whether the deep learning methods for ECG will also follow a similar trajectory as NLP.
 It is important to acknowledge that the simple self-supervised learning method in NLP enables benefits through model scaling.
 However, our scaling experiments demonstrate that the masked pre-training method fails to sustain scalable benefits, with performance exhibiting an initial rise followed by a subsequent decline as the model size increases.
 One potential explanation could be the insufficient size of the training data.
 Although larger than almost all publicly available ECG datasets, our dataset is still relatively small compared to the datasets commonly used in NLP and CV pre-training tasks.